Serving the local community for more than 175 years

 A message from the Chairman:

 While a sacred burial ground, Swan Point is also a serene and beautiful community resource to be quietly enjoyed.
 I encourage you to walk, bike or drive the cemetery’s park-like grounds.
-In addition to it being relaxing, visiting often evokes memories of the past while you become more knowledgeable about some of the most prominent people in Rhode Island’s history.
+Visiting often evokes memories of the past as you see the grave sites of prominent people in Rhode Island’s history who are interred or inurned here.

 Thomas P.I.
 Goddard